-Fair value measurements are categorized using a valuation hierarchy for disclosure of the inputs used to n neasure fair value, which prioritize the inputs into three broad levels:
+Fair value measurements are categorized using a valuation hierarchy for disclosure of the inputs used to measure fair value, which prioritize the inputs into three broad levels:

-Level 1 - Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
-Active markets are those in which transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis.
-Level 2 - Pricing inputs are other than quoted prices in active markets included in level 1, which are either directly or indirectly

-- Level 2 Pricing inputs are other than quoted prices in active markets included in level 1, which are either directly or indirectly observable as of the reported date, and include those financial instruments that are valued using models or other valuation methodologies. - □ Level 3 Pricing inputs include significant inputs that are generally less observable from objective sources.
+- Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
+Active markets are those in which transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2 Pricing inputs are other than quoted prices in active markets included in level 1, which are either directly or indirectly observable as of the reported date, and include those financial instruments that are valued using models or other valuation methodologies. - Level 3 Pricing inputs include significant inputs that are generally less observable from objective sources.
 These inputs may be used with internally developed methodologies that result in management's best estimate of fair value.